sustained/dev.to-article-sources/sforzando-an-interactive-music-theory-harmony-learning-experimentation-app.md

 This article is an introduction to one of my (many) pet projects - Sforzando.

+The initial prototype was lost due to me forgetting to upload a small handful of git repositories when upgrading my OS (yep...) - only video recordings survived.
+I intend to bring it back, with force.
+Or should I say, with forzando. :^)

-I'm not 100% sure what it will become but basically I imagine some kind of app that allows you to **experiment with music theory, harmony and composition in an interactive manner**.
+I'm not 100% sure what it will become but basically I imagine some kind of app that allows you to **experiment with music theory, harmony and composition in a varied and very interactive manner**.
 It's still very much in the **early** prototype phase.

 Like most of my projects, my reasons for creating it are: